AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/platform-assurance/tutorials/places-service.md

 1. Ensure that you implemented the latest versions of the [Assurance](../set-up.md) and Places Service.
 2. Go to the [Assurance UI](https://experience.adobe.com/griffon) (**not** griffon.adobe.com).
 3. Connect your app to an Assurance session.
-For more information, see [Connect your device](https://app.gitbook.com/@aep-sdks/s/docs/beta/project-griffon/using-project-griffon#2-connect-your-device).
-FIX LINK
+For more information, see [Connect your device](./index.md#connecting-to-a-session).
 4. To view your events, from the left side menu select the Events view under the PLACES SERVICE section.

 ![](./assets/places-service/places-view.png)